streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/cleaning-completed-files.md

 ### `LogCleanPolicy`

-This policy prints to logs some information after files completion.
+This policy prints into logs some information after files completion.

-To enable this policy, the property `fs.cleanup.policy.class` must configured to :
+To enable this policy, the property `fs.cleanup.policy.class` must be configured to :

 ```
 io.streamthoughts.kafka.connect.filepulse.fs.clean.LogCleanupPolicy
 ```

-### `LocalMoveCleanPolicy`
+### `LocalMoveCleanupPolicy`

 This policy attempts to move atomically files to configurable target directories.

-To enable this policy, the property `fs.cleanup.policy.class` must configured to :
+To enable this policy, the property `fs.cleanup.policy.class` must be configured to :

 ```
-io.streamthoughts.kafka.connect.filepulse.fs.clean.LocalMoveCleanPolicy
+io.streamthoughts.kafka.connect.filepulse.fs.clean.LocalMoveCleanupPolicy
 ```

 {{% alert title="Usage" color="warning" %}}